 Public IP Auto-detection for Passive Mode FTP

-The most complex task in configuring basic FTP access to your server is preparing the machine to accept FTP data connections.
+The most complex task of configuring basic FTP access to your server is preparing the machine to accept FTP data connections.
 Unlike the SSH SFTP or HTTP/S protocols, FTP is complicated by the need for two connections for each client session.
 The first connection is established when the client initially connects and is used to exchange commands and status between the FTP server and the client.
 A second connection is created every time a directory listing or file transfer takes place.
 Whenever a directory listing or file transfer is requested, the FTP server has to respond with an IP address and port that the client can connect over to establish the secondary data connection.
 To aid the server in determining what IP address to give to the client, the server can be configured to automatically detect the IP address of the server on the Internet and use this IP address when sending the client connection instructions.

 After clicking the Next button on the Network Setup page a dialog prompt will ask whether you want to allow Cerberus to automatically attempt to detect your public IP address.
 We normally recommend you answer Yes here.
 Answering yes will instruct Cerberus to automatically attempt to detect and use the correct external IP address when clients request passive FTP data connections.